EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 ## Anonymous fields in Go structs

-In go, it is possible not to declare the name of the field of our struct and to place only the data type.
+In go, **it is possible not to declare the name of the field of our struct and to place only the data type**.
 Done this way, the fields will adopt the name of the data type and we can access them using them.

 ```go
 type Videogame struct {